operator-framework/operator-sdk/website/content/en/docs/olm-integration/user-guide.md

 > container registry.
 Ultimately, an operator bundle will be used by Operator
 > Registry and OLM to install an operator in OLM-enabled clusters.

-A bundle is built using on-disk manifests and metadata that define an Operator at a particular version.
-At this stage in memcached-operator's development, we only need to worry about generating these files; the bundle becomes important once we're ready to [publish](#publishing-an-operator) our Operator.
+A bundle consists of on-disk manifests and metadata that define an Operator at a particular version.
+At this stage in memcached-operator's development, we only need to worry about generating bundle files; bundle images becomes important once we're ready to [publish](#publishing-an-operator) our Operator.
 For a condensed overview of all bundle operations supported by the SDK, read [this doc][doc-bundle-cli].

-We will now create manifests by running [`operator-sdk generate csv`][cli-generate-csv] in the root of the memcached-operator project:
+We will now create bundle manifests by running [`operator-sdk generate csv`][cli-generate-csv] in the root of the memcached-operator project:

 **Note:** while `generate csv` only officially supports Go Operators, it will